-It maybe the Turkish Soaps I had been watching on YouTube or television but the sound of the Turkish language fascinated me.
+It may be the Turkish Soaps I had been watching on YouTube or television but the sound of the Turkish language fascinated me and so I was excited to hear the other sounds of Istanbul.
 A lot of words in the Turkish Language are the same as in Persian, and Urdu is 1 part Persian, I heard hard to find words that was able to comprehend when listening to the Turkish speak and find similarities between Urdu and Turkish.

 While on the streets another sound that you’ll hear often and recognize is the sound of the Metro or the trams, you will soon recognize it enough to get out of the way.
-Its amazing to see the discipline of the traffic as well as the pedestrians to stop and make way for the Metro or the Trams.
+It’s amazing to see the discipline of the traffic as well as the pedestrians stopping and making way for the Metro or the Trams.
 Within the metro people are silent.
 Regardless of what hour they are traveling at, it is just common to see everyone keep to themselves and the most anyone will say is a word or a phrase if necessary.
-It is a perfect ride to read in peace or just enjoy to view.
+It is a perfect ride to read in peace or just enjoy viewing.
 Something that I did very regularly on the metro.

 If you are traveling to, or have already been to Istanbul do share your observation about the sounds that fascinated you in the city.
 Sounds are not the only thing attractive about Istanbul, there is so much else, like the sights and flavors and you can read more about what I think of them by clicking on the links.